Bachelor degree // Study in English

-During the two years at Shanghai Finance University (SFU), the curriculum is a mixture of mandatory Chinese language courses and business-related subjects.
+During the two years at Shanghai Lixin University of Accounting and Finance, the curriculum is a mixture of mandatory Chinese language courses and business-related subjects.

 There are two models to choose from when studying for this degree.
 Within the two models, several options can be chosen, depending on the kind of degree you would like to obtain.

-You will study the first two years at IBA and the following two at SFU.
+You will study the first two years at IBA and the following two at Shanghai Lixin University of Accounting and Finance.
 You will then obtain an AP degree in Marketing.

 1st and 2nd year (at IBA)